American Heart Association Administrative Associate - Mid Market in Austin, Texas

 Able to communicate with emotional intelligence and empathy, build relationships, gain trust, and effectively work with Development directors, sponsors, donors, volunteers, and AHA staff partners.

-Effective project management including: work on multiple projects simultaneously following a set/recommended timeline; managing project details with limited supervision.
+Effective project management includes: working on multiple projects simultaneously following a set/recommended timeline; managing project details with limited supervision.

 Ability to work in a team environment (e.g., effective interpersonal and customer relations skills.